Eye pattern: High-frequency loss

 The top and bottom "rails" of the eye show the final voltage the signal reaches after several consecutive bits with the same value.
 Since the channel has minimal loss at DC, the maximum signal amplitude is largely unaffected.
-Looking at the rising edge of the signal (a 0-1 pattern) we can see that the signal starts to level off around -300 ps, but continues to rise slowly over the duration of the UI.
-At around +300 ps, the signal either begins falling again (a 0-1-0 pattern) or continues rising slowly (an 0-1-1 pattern).
+Looking at the rising edge of the signal (a 0–1 pattern) we can see that the signal starts to level off around −300 ps, but continues to rise slowly over the duration of the UI.
+At around +300 ps, the signal either begins falling again (a 0–1–0 pattern) or continues rising slowly (a 0–1–1 pattern).

 As high frequency losses increase the overall shape of the eye gradually degrades into a sinusoid (once higher frequency harmonics of the data has been eliminated, all that remains is the fundamental) and decreases in amplitude.

-Impedance Mismatches
+Impedance mismatches

 Stubs, impedance mismatches, and other defects in a transmission line can cause reflections visible as defects in the edges of the signal.
 Reflections with a delay greater than one UI often render the eye completely unreadable due to inter-symbol interference (ISI), however those with a shorter delay can be easily seen in the shape of the eye.